-Volatility in the commodity markets impacted the Group's performance in 2018.
-In Fuels, oil (which is purchased on the spot market) moved between \$45 per barrel and \$80 per barrel for Brent Crude with further volatility resulting from exchange rates.
-In line with market practice, Feeds buys its raw materials under forward purchase contracts.

-Significant increases in feed input commodities were successfully passed through in feed price increases in the year.
+Volatility in oil and feed commodity prices was significant and the businesses managed this volatility effectively.
+In Fuels, oil (which is purchased on the spot market) oscillated between \$50 per barrel and \$86 per barrel for Brent Crude with further volatility resulting from exchange rates.
+In line with market practice, Feeds buys most of its raw materials under forward purchase contracts.
+Significant changes in feed input commodities were successfully managed through feed prices during the year.